Horace Bénédict de Saussure: Early life and education

-Horace Bénédict de Saussure was born 17 February 1740, in Conches, near Geneva (today in Switzerland but then an independent republic).
+Horace Bénédict de Saussure was born 17 February 1740, in Conches, near Geneva, in the Republic of Geneva.
 Saussure's family were Genevan patricians.
 His father, Nicolas de Saussure, was an agriculturist, agronomist and author.
 Because his mother was "sickly", Saussure was brought up by his mother's sister and her husband the Genevan naturalist Charles Bonnet, who sparked Horace-Bénédict's early interest in botany.
 After attending the "Collège" of his hometown, he completed his studies at the Geneva Academy in 1759 with a dissertation on heat (Dissertatio physica de igne).

 Career

 In 1760, Saussure made the first of numerous trips to Chamonix valley, to collect plant specimens for the noted Swiss anatomist, physiologist and botanist Albrecht von Haller.
 In 1760, Saussure offered a reward to the first man to reach the summit of Mont Blanc.
 Inspired by his uncle, Charles Bonnet, the young Saussure researched the physiology of plants which he published as Observations sur l'écorce des feuilles et des pétales in 1762.

 The same year, at 22, he was elected professor of philosophy at the "Academy of Geneva", where he lectured on physics one year, and on logic and metaphysics the next.
 He taught there until 1786, occasionally also lecturing on geography, geology, chemistry, and even astronomy.

 Saussure's early interest in botanical studies and glaciers soon led him to undertake other journeys across the Alps.
 In 1767, he completed his first tour of Mont Blanc, a trip that did much to reveal the topography of the snowy portions of the Alps of Savoy.
 He also carried out experiments on heat and cold, on the weight of the atmosphere and on electricity and magnetism.
 For this, he devised what became one of the first electrometers.
-From 1772–1773 trips led him to Italy, where he studied Mount Etna and other volcanoes (1772–73), and to the extinct volcanoes of the Auvergne, in France.
+From 1772 to 1773 trips led him to Italy, where he studied Mount Etna and other volcanoes (1772–73), and to the extinct volcanoes of the Auvergne, in France.

 Although a patrician, Saussure held liberal views, which induced him to present in 1774 a plan for the development of scientific education in the Geneva College, which would be open to all citizens, but this attempt failed.
 He was more successful in advocating the creation of the "Société des Arts" (1776), inspired by the London Society for the Improvement of Arts.